 2020 Young Eagles Calendar

-The next rally will be in the April/May timeframe starting at 8:30 am at the Smyrna Airport (MQY) Holingshead Aviation located on the West side of the airport.
+The next rally will likely be in the April/May timeframe starting at 8:30 am at the Smyrna Airport (MQY) Holingshead Aviation located on the West side of the airport.
 We are no longer using parent permission slips.
 Registration is now online and must be completed before the event.
 Here is the registration link:

 We always need plenty of volunteers will be needed to ensure a successful event - especially pilots and airplanes.
 Ideally, we want to give each participant a "front seat" experience, which translates to one Young Eagle per flight, but we can fly up to three per airplane should resources become a factor.
 If you have never flown a Young Eagle, this will be a great opportunity to put your name in the "books".
 Additional details and requirements can be found at the following links: